kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 This is the cost to develop the ability to direct phenom.
 No more than 20% of your total XP can be invested in this skill.

 ### Phenom Points gained per level
 This indicates how many Phenom Points you receive per level.
-If you have access to a Psychic Disciplines, you begin the game with a single PP, and after gaining a certain number of levels, you receive another for free.
+If you have access to a Manifest Disciplines, you begin the game with a single PP, and after gaining a certain number of levels, you receive another for free.
 If for example, you receive one additional PP for every 3 levels, you will acquire a second PP at 4th level.

 ## Innate Bonuses
 These are the special bonuses intrinsic to each class.
 You receive these bonuses upon choosing a class, and then you receive the same as a bonus each time you gain a level.
 The Innate Bonuses for Strike, Blocking, or Dodging can never exceed +5, but all others can increase without limit.